PlayeRom/flightgear-addon-logbook/README.md

 ### Flight Analysis

-The details window also contains an `Analysis` button.
+The details window of logbook also contains an `Analysis` button.
 Once you click on it, a new window will open with the flight analysis.

 ![alt flight-analysis](docs/img/flight-analysis.png "Flight Analysis window")

 The window is divided into two parts, the upper one with the map (lateral navigation) and the lower one with the profile (vertical navigation).
 The path along which the flight was made is drawn in blue.
 The brown path on the profile is the terrain elevation.

+Flight analysis can also be opened from the "Logbook" -> "Current Flight Analysis" menu.
+The difference is that this analysis always comes from your current session.
+Apart from that, there are no differences in operation.

 At the bottom, we have a row of buttons for zooming the map and for moving through the points of the path traveled.
 If the path does not fit on the map, you must zoom out of the map view or move along the path using the `<` and `>` buttons.
-The currently selected point is marked with the same red cross, both on the map and the profile.
+The currently selected point is marked with the airplane icon both on the map and the profile.
 By default, it is the starting point.
-Now, using the arrow buttons, you can move through the points, while seeing a summary on the left for each of them in the form:
+Now, using the arrow buttons, you can move through the points, while seeing an information on the left for each of them in the form:

 * geographical coordinates of the point
 * altitude at which the aircraft was located